Dletyaeva/Java_Mini_Projects/Lesson2/Java_Packages_QuickRef.md

 # 📦 Java Package Quick Reference

-This guide covers the basics of compiling, running, and understanding Java packages — especially helpful if you're coming from C/C++/C#.
+This guide covers the basics of compiling, running, and understanding Java packages

 ---